 There is a lot of buzz in the PHP 7 community about two major events:

-- On December 1, 2019, the community will no longer provide any support for PHP 7.1, including security patches.
+- On December 1, 2019, the community stopped supporting for PHP 7.1, including security patches.

 What’s New in PHP 7.4?

 This newest PHP release delivers new capabilities that help:

 - Improve the accuracy and clarity of code.

 - Make external libraries more accessible.